 E.g. if you find a special pathogen in your reverse lookup, then take that name, look it up under program and check in which frequency range this pathogen is.
 Most are between 200 000 Hz and 600 000 Hz.
 But maybe you can narrow it down even more.
 Then set up a new scan which only looks up that range and uses a linear step size that is small enough that it has a chance to catch the frequencies of the pathogen.
 And do another scan.
 If you now have 3 matches with that pathogen then you know that it makes sense to use the frequencies of this pathogen to treat yourself.

-This approach is totally different to grade scans.
+This approach is totally different from grade scans.
 I do not suggest grade scans in this case, as if you are not in resonance with any of the frequencies of that pathogen, the grade scan would still list, then in order and you would not know if you need them or not.

 I hope my writing was not to complex, I just try to explain my understanding, based on my own research and many discussions with people successfully working with frequencies.